ThomasMuij/matrix-rain/README.md

     pip install keyboard

-Usage
+## Usage
 Run the project with:

     python matrix_rain_pynput.py
 Or:

     python matrix_rain_keyboard.py
 Once running, the matrix rain will animate in your terminal.
-Use the keyboard controls (see the help screen by pressing the designated key (h)) to adjust settings in real time.
+Use the keyboard controls (see the help screen by pressing the designated key "h") to adjust settings in real time.

-Keyboard Controls

-Speed Up / Slow Down: Adjust the animation speed.
-Pause/Resume: Temporarily pause the animation.
-Toggle Modes: Change how the characters in each sequence are updated.
-Adjust Dimensions: Increase or decrease the number of rows and columns.
-Change Colors: Switch between different color schemes or create your own.
-Save/Load Configuration: Save your current settings or load a configuration file.
-Show Help: Display a detailed list of all controls.
-For a complete list of controls, press the help key while the program is running.

-Customization
+## Customization

-Configuration File: You can save your settings to a JSON file (in the config_pynput folder) and load them later.
+- **Configuration File**: You can save your settings to a JSON file (in the config_pynput or config_keyboard folder) and load them later.
 See the on-screen prompts for instructions.
-Editing the Code: The project is structured in a single file, but you can refactor it further into modules for better maintainability.
-Terminal Size: With the auto-size option enabled, the matrix will adjust to your terminal window dimensions.
-Contributing
-Contributions are welcome!
-If you’d like to improve the code or add new features, please follow these steps:

-Fork the repository.
-Create a new branch (git checkout -b feature-branch).
-Commit your changes with clear commit messages.
-Open a pull request with a description of your changes.
-Before contributing, please ensure your code is clean, well-documented, and adheres to the project’s style.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Acknowledgements
-Inspired by the iconic Matrix movie.
-Special thanks to all contributors and the open source community for tools and libraries used in this project.
+- **Controls:** You can change almost everything using the controls (even the control's keys).
+To view the controls press "h" while the matrix rain is running.
+You can also just edit the json files if you want.

+## Extra information
+- This is my first project and I learned most of the stuff in it while making it.
+So if you spot any possible issues, bad practices or want me to add a new feautre, feel free to tell me.
+- The program was only tested on windows.
+- To avoid flickering I am using escape sequences to move the cursor and rewrite the frames instead of clearing the terminal every time.
+However, if the terminal size is smaller than the animation size, this would cause some prints to remain just keep multiplying.
+I fixed this by clearing the terminal if it isn't big enough, but this might cause flickering when the animation gets bigger or faster.